simonklee/godis/readme.md

 ## Use godis

-Running git clone also checks out some examples into the `examples` directory.
-Here is the code for the SET/GET example.
+Checking out the code include a few examples.
+Here is the code for the `example/strings.go`.

     package main